 More importantly, throughout his time playing he learned to value the lessons basketball teaches that can be applied off the court, and leading players down that same path has been his highest priority.
 Dustin was drawn to B.E.S.T.
 Basketball Chicago because of their insistence on the same high character principles.
 Sharing his passion for the game, building lasting relationships, and growing young players into exceptional people is what continues to motivate him to go above and beyond for players and fellow coaches.

 Coach Matt Shrake began coaching youth sports in Minnesota while in high school and college in the 1980's and continues to love building and developing strong players and strong teams.
 He has coached high school and youth basketball and baseball in Chicago since 1996.
 He is dedicated to teaching the game of basketball "the right way".
 Coach Shrake learned the art of coaching from his father, a high school coach in Minnesota.

 Coach Shrake also climbed through the ranks of sports officiating, starting with youth basketball, baseball, and football and working his way up to refereeing high school basketball and umpiring high school and NCAA Division I baseball.

 Coach Shrake's influence extends to thousands of current and former athletes at all levels.
 Although he loves keeping up with the quickly evolving game of basketball, he remains committed to addressing the finest of details during practice and workout sessions so that his players enter every competition with the physical conditioning, mental toughness, and confidence necessary to succeed.

-Coach Matt Shrake loves teaching Chicago's youth life's best lessons through the sport of basketball.
+Coach Matt Shrake loves teaching Chicago's youth life's best lessons through the sport of basketball at BEST Basketball Chicago.